LattePandaTeam/Docs/docs/content/mu_edition/hsio_multiplexing.md

   - Then save the BIOS settings and restart.
   - If the steps mentioned above do not resolve the issue, a customized firmware will be required.

+!!!warning "Strict  Mapping Required for RTL8111H NIC"

+    We have identified that the RTL8111H network controller (NIC) has strict requirements for Clock-to-Lane Mapping.
+Any mismatch in this mapping will cause Blue Screen errors in Windows OS.

+    **Example:** The RTL8111H chip is connected to the `HSIO6` channel.
+When using the default BIOS firmware, it must use `REFCLK4`.
+Switching to any other REFCLK—even `REFCLK1`, which is force output by default—will cause the system to crash.

+    **Action required:** For such devices, strictly adhere to the Clock-to-Lane Mapping requirements, or use customized firmware that matches the actual mapping of your carrier board.

+##  Applying Configuration Changes

+HSIO lane assignments and PCIe link configurations are **static**.
+They cannot be configured via the BIOS setup menu, nor do they support auto-negotiation or runtime switching.

+Thus，customized BIOS firmware is required for any HSIO, PCIe clock or bifurcation configuration changes, such as:

+- Configure HSIO 2 to USB 3.2, or configure HSIO 3 to USB 3.2
+- Configure aggregation of HSIO 2 and HSIO 3 to PCIe x2
+- Split PCIe x4 into two PCIe x2 or four PCIe x1 on HSIO 8–HSIO 11
+- Modify PCIe clock-to-lane mapping

+To apply changes, you must follow this procedure:

+1. Customize the **BIOS firmware** to define the new configuration.
+2. **Re-flash** the updated firmware into the LattePanda Mu module or flash chip on the carrier board.
+3. Then **reboot** the LattePanda module for the changes to take effect.